 - Cleanup My System also helps in managing startup items and deleting privacy exposing traces via the Protection module, all of which are required to keep the Mac optimized and security intact.

-So, get your hands on Cleanup My System today and boost its performance for a lag-free and smoother performance!
+So, get your hands on Cleanup My System today and boost your Mac’s performance for a lag-free and smoother performance!

 Install macOS from the Bootable Installer